Zev-se/zev.se/zev/content/posts/Building_a_voron_2.4.md

 - One of these printed parts was I bit to tight.
 The part holds the gantry together.
 One of the A-B belt weels got too pinched.
 This happens, the tolarances are very fine.
 I shimed the part with two layers of craft paper and it now works perfectly.

-- The bracket for the cables between the smaller cable chains shown on page 204 of the Voron 2.4R2 PDF was a bit to tight, I used a drillbit and just removed some plastic by hand.
+- The bracket for the cables between the smaller cable chains shown on page 204 of the Voron 2.4R2 PDF was a bit to tight (see image above), I used a drillbit and just removed some plastic by hand.
 It's also hard to cram all cables and a cable sleeve into, if I did not plan on modding the printer with a canbus I would probalby redesign this.

 - The Voron Tap plate seems to be of a different kind.
 Not sure if this is a old revision or if this is some custom Formbot thing.
 See image below.
 ![](/images/SB_mount.jpg)